malinjr07/malinjr07/migration-task.md

    - Ensure all type imports use the `type` keyword

 4. **Cleanup**:
    - Once the new `.tsx`/`.ts` file is working correctly, delete the original `.js` file
    - Update any imports that referenced the old `.js` file

+### For Route Components:

+1. **Follow all Regular Component Steps** as mentioned above

+2. **Additional Steps for Route Components**:

+   - Create type definitions for all props received from React Router (use `useParams`, `useLocation`, etc. types from 'react-router-dom')
+   - Type any route parameters explicitly
+   - Ensure proper typing for any data fetching in route components
+   - Add proper return types for loader/action functions if using React Router's data APIs

+3. **Router Update**:

+   - After migrating a route component to TypeScript, update the import in `src/main-component/router/index.tsx`
+   - Change the import to point to the new TypeScript file (e.g., `import HomePage5 from '../HomePage5'` instead of `import HomePage5 from '../HomePage5/HomePage5'`)
+   - Ensure the component is properly typed when used in the Route component

+4. **Testing**:
+   - Test the route thoroughly after migration
+   - Verify that all route parameters are properly typed and accessible
+   - Check that navigation works as expected

+## Important Styling Instructions

+- **DO NOT** modify any existing styling during the migration
+- **DO NOT** create new CSS files or modify existing ones unless absolutely necessary for TypeScript compatibility
+- **DO NOT** enhance or modify the UI/UX during the migration
+- **PRESERVE** all existing styling exactly as is
+- **DO NOT** convert CSS to CSS Modules unless the component already uses them
+- **DO NOT** change class names or styling structure
+- If a component uses inline styles, keep them as they are
+- The focus should be solely on TypeScript type safety, not on improving or modifying the styling

 ## Configuration Files